Abhilash17br/Project-Adventure-Works-Dashboard/README.md

 ## Work Flow:

-* -Connect PowerBI to Excel Data to Load and Transform data in PowerQuery*
+* Connect PowerBI to Excel Data to Load and Transform data in PowerQuery*

-* -Data Modelling to build Relations between the tables to establish snowflake schema.*
+* Data Modelling to build Relations between the tables to establish snowflake schema.*

 *Create calculated columns and key DAX measures*